All Episodes

 No, I can't.

-That's what happened to Sarah Palin.
+It's what happened to Sarah Palin.

 But I don't think they can do that with Trump.

-I don't think I think only Trump can do that to himself.
+I think only Trump can do that to himself.

 And I don't think standing in front of garbage making a speech is enough to do it by any stretch.

-Okay, back to the phones we go with Rush Limbaugh having more fun than a human being should be allowed to have.
+Okay, back to the phones we go with Rush Limbaugh, having more fun than a human being should be allowed to have.

-This is uh Mike in Sarasota, Florida.
+This is Mike in Sarasota, Florida.

 You're next, sir.